mateusy7/KL-highrise-price-model/README.md

 > **Note:**
 Property prices are highly right-skewed as shown in 04_feature_engineering.ipynb.
-Look at the end of 05_training.ipynb for more performance metrics.
+Look at the end of 05_training.ipynb for performance at more percentiles.

 ---